adelevie/ParseAppsScript/README.md

 1. Copy `parse.gs`.
 2. Create a new Google Spreadsheet.
+3. Create a new sheet and make sure it is first sheet (closes to left side of the screen).
+4. Enter your Parse Application ID in Cell B:1 and your Parse REST API Key in Cell B:2.
-3. Tools -> Script Editor
+5. Tools -> Script Editor
-4. Paste
+6. Paste
-5. See `examples.gs` or below:
+7. See `examples.gs` or below:

 ```javascript
 parseInsert("GameScore",{